Image-X-Institute/IntERAct/RealSense verification/README.md

 - When the motion is over, press "esc" button on keyboard and the code will generate two files :
             - time_arrayYYYYMMDD_HHMMSS which contains timestamp data acquired by the camera
             - dist_arrayYYYYMMDD_HHMMSS which contains depth measurements
--If measurements need to be done on both of the platforms, run the code "2ROI_RealSense.py" and a display camera viewer will appear.
+- If measurements need to be done on both of the platforms, run the code "2ROI_RealSense.py" and a display camera viewer will appear.
 -Position the cursor where the 1D region of interest should be (1D tracking marker) and click.
 Position the cursor where the 6D region of interest should be (6D tracking marker) and click.
 - once the two ROIs are selected, the camera starts recording the depth measurements.
 - When the motions are over, press "esc" button on keyboard and the code will genereates three files :